 Identification and Biology

-Descriptions of Diplodia shoot blight may be found on the University of Minnesota website as well as in the U.S. Forest Service publications How to Identify and Control Diplodia Shoot Blight, Collar Rot, and Canker of Conifers, Diplodia Blight of Pines, and web-based Forest Management Guide.
+Descriptions of Diplodia shoot blight can be found on the U.S. Forest Service publications How to Identify and Control Diplodia Shoot Blight, Collar Rot, and Canker of Conifers, Diplodia Blight of Pines, and web-based Forest Management Guide.

 If your primary management goal is to earn revenue from growing red pine, we recommend growing young red pine without an overstory of red or jack pine or at a distance that is at least twice the height of adjacent red and jack pines.
 Choose species other than red or jack pine to leave as residual trees when clearcutting.
 If there are only red or jack pines on the site, only leave pines that are free of shoot blight or branch death, and leave them in clumped patterns on the site.
 Encourage other tree species such as white pine or hardwoods to grow within twice the height of those residual pine clusters.
 Seedlings should come from a nursery that does not have mature red or jack pine within several hundred feet of seedling beds.